US-UK SEND Terminology Guide: A Transatlantic Glossary for EducatorsUS-UK SEND terminology guide classroom comparison

 Section 504 Coordinator No direct equivalent US schools designate staff to oversee 504 Plans.
 UK schools have SENCOs but no formal 504 coordinator role (reasonable adjustments are school-wide responsibility).

-Child Find Early Identification / Early Help IDEA requires US schools to actively identify pupils with disabilities.
+Child Find Early Identification / Early Help IDEA requires US schools to actively identify learners with disabilities.
 UK law presumes schools identify need; no formal universal screening mandate like Child Find.

 Annual Review Annual Review Both terms used, but different processes.
 US annual IEP reviews are school meetings; UK annual reviews for EHCP are formal multi-agency meetings led by the local authority.

-Inclusion Inclusion / Inclusive Education Same term broadly means educating pupils with SEND in mainstream settings alongside peers.
+Inclusion Inclusion / Inclusive Education Same term broadly means educating learners with SEND in mainstream settings alongside peers.
 Both systems aim for this, with varying degrees of success.

 Scaffolding Scaffolding Same term, rooted in Vygotsky's Zone of Proximal Development.
 Both systems use this instructional strategy widely.
 See scaffolding guide.